ooa113y/umineko-randomiser/README.md

 This is a set of Python scripts to randomise the content of Umineko no Naku Koro ni.

+## SPOILER WARNING
+Using this is bound to get you spoiled on sprites, music and backgrounds you haven't seen, as well as lines of text you haven't read.
+Do not use this unless you have finished reading Umineko.

 ## How to use:
 1. Download and install the latest version of [Python](https://python.org) on your computer.
 You'll need this to run the scripts.
 2. Download the [randomiser itself](../../archive/master.zip) and extract it to your game directory.